openemr/openemr-devops/utilities/openemr-cmd/README.md

 ## Implementation

-1. Copy the script to local linux environment, create the bin directory if not exist.
+1. Copy the script to local linux environment, create the bin directory if it does not exist.
+(May have to use ~/.local/bin for newer versions of Ubuntu in steps 1 and 2 so the script is found in $PATH.)

 ```
 mkdir ~/bin